Archange Bintsouka

-Archange Bintsouka is a Congolese footballer who currently plays for Football Superleague of Kosovo club Drenica on loan from Partizani Tirana and the Congo national team.
+Archange Dieudonne Bintsouka Koxy (born 25 October 2002) is a Congolese professional footballer who plays as a striker for Albanian club Partizani Tirana and the Congo national team.

 Club career

 Bintsouka played for AS Kondzo of the Congo Premier League.
-On 1 February 2022 it was revealed that FK Partizani Tirana of the Albanian Kategoria Superiore were finalizing a contract with Bintsouka ahead of the close of the transfer window in Europe.
+On 1 February 2022, it was revealed that Albanian Kategoria Superiore club Partizani Tirana were finalizing a contract with Bintsouka ahead of the close of the transfer window in Europe.

-In August 2022 it was announced that Partizani Tirana had agreed to a 1-year loan for Bintsouka with Football Superleague of Kosovo club Drenica.
+In August 2022, it was announced Partizani had agreed to a one-year loan for Bintsouka with Kosovo Superleague club Drenica.
 He scored his first league goal for the club on 27 August 2022 in a 2–1 victory over KF Malisheva.

 International career

 Bintsouka made his competitive international debut on 21 January 2021 in a 2020 African Nations Championship match against Niger.
 He went on to make three total appearances in the tournament.
 Prior to the tournament, he appeared for the Congo in two warmup friendlies against Rwanda on 7 and 10 January.